 Call for Scientific and Quality Improvement Project Papers and Posters

 The Annual Assembly is an opportunity to share and disseminate best practices in the field.
 Authors are asked to consider both the impact of their proposed topic or research on underrepresented and underserved populations and its relevance to the diverse groups of attendees.
 Accordingly, presenters are encouraged to address issues of cultural competency in their abstracts, case examples, and presentations.
-When applicable, presenters are encouraged to describe how issues of cultural diversity and inclusion are considered in their specific aims or session narrative.
+When applicable, presenters are encouraged to describe how issues of cultural diversity, equity and inclusion are considered in their specific aims or session narrative.

 Proposals may be submitted for the following types of presentations: